testspace-com/cypress-xml-reporter/README.md

 ```

 ## Terminal Logging
-To capture terminal output as log files the [Cypress terminal report](https://www.npmjs.com/package/cypress-terminal-report) package is supported:
+To capture terminal output as log files the [Cypress terminal report](https://github.com/archfz/cypress-terminal-report) package is supported:

 ```
 npm install cypress-terminal-report --save-dev
 ```
 The package is required to be configured for [log specs in separate files](https://github.com/archfz/cypress-terminal-report#logging-to-files), setting the **type** format as `txt`.
+And pass in the defined options (i.e. *logsOptions*) to the reporter plugin:

 ```
 setupNodeEvents(on, config) {